SCP002/m3u_merge_astra/README.md

   * `remove_duplicated_inputs`
     Remove inputs of astra streams which already present in config?

+  * `remove_duplicated_inputs_by_rx_list`
+    List of regular expressions.
+    If any first capture group (anything surrounded by the first `()`) of regular expression match URL of input of a stream, any other inputs of that stream which first capture group is the same will be removed from stream.
+    This setting is not controlled by `remove_duplicated_inputs`.
+    > Why does it exist?
+    > To be able to remove dulticated inputs per stream by specific conditions, for example by host name.

   * `remove_dead_inputs`
     Remove inputs of astra streams which do not respond?
     Currently supports only HTTP(S).